Maintain PostgreSQL

 password: "PASSWORD"

-2. Deploy the service
+2. Deploy the server

 3. Notify the contact at the email address in the comment